 To be eligible to contribute to an HSA, an individual must be covered under a HDHP, have no additional health coverage, not be enrolled in Medicare, and not be claimed as a dependent on someone else's tax return.
-HSAs have several tax-advantaged benefits, which we call the "triple tax savings:" (1) individuals can claim a tax deduction for contributions they, or someone other than their employer, make to their HSAs; contributions to their HSAs made by their employer may be excluded from their gross income for purposes of federal and most state income and employment tax; (2) the interest or earnings on the assets in the account, including reinvestment, are tax free; and (3) distributions may be tax free if they pay qualified medical expenses.
-There is no requirement to provide receipts to us to substantiate HSA distributions to members, whether made through our payment card or directly from our online platform.
-Additionally, distributions other than for qualified medical expenses are permitted penalty-free after age 65.
-Contributions remain in the account until used, i.e., there is no "use or lose" requirement.
+HSAs have several tax-advantaged benefits, which we call the "triple tax savings": (1) individuals can claim a tax deduction for contributions they, or someone other than their employer, make to their HSAs; contributions to their HSAs made by their employer may be excluded from their gross income for purposes of federal and most state income and employment tax; (2) the interest or earnings on the assets in the account, including reinvestment, are tax free; and (3) distributions may be tax free if they pay qualified medical expenses.
+There is no requirement to provide receipts to us to substantiate HSA distributions other than for qualified medical expenses are permitted penalty-free after age 65.
+Balances remain in the account until used, i.e., there is no "use or lose" requirement.
 An HSA is owned by the account holder; it remains the account holder's property upon a change of employment, health plan or retirement.

 Investment advisory services.
-We offer an online-only investment advisory service to all of our members whose account balances are sufficient to invest in mutual funds.
+We offer an online-only automated investment advisory service to all of our members whose account balances exceed a stated threshold.
 This service is entirely elective to the member.
-All advisory services are delivered through a web-based tool, HealthEquity Advisor, which is overseen by HealthEquity Advisors, LLC, our registered investment advisor subsidiary.
-HealthEquity Advisors, LLC is registered with the SEC as a 203A-2(f) advisor.
-HealthEquity Advisors, LLC provides investment advice to its clients exclusively through the HealthEquity Advisor tool on the interactive website.
-As such, HealthEquity Advisors, LLC employs no brokers, pays neither commissions nor fees to any broker, delivers all services via an interactive website, and advises our members on a select group of mutual funds available to them.
+The advisory service is delivered through a web-based tool, HealthEquity Advisor, which is offered and managed by HealthEquity Advisors, LLC, our SEC-registered investment adviser subsidiary.
+HealthEquity Advisors, LLC provides investment advice to its clients exclusively through the HealthEquity Advisor tool on an interactive website.
+Members who subscribe for HealthEquity Advisor pay asset-based fees, which include the cost of the advisory service and all trading commissions and other expenses associated with transactions made through the online tool.

-HealthEquity Advisor provides guidance and management, including how much cash (liquidity) to maintain in an HSA and how to diversify optimally among available mutual funds.
+HealthEquity Advisor provides guidance and management, including how much cash (liquidity) to maintain in an HSA and how to diversify optimally among the mutual funds and other investment vehicles offered on the HealthEquity platform.
 Advice reflects the personal risk preferences of the individual member.